pnnl/memgaze/README-notes.md

 Notes
 =============================================================================

-* New code in the instrumented binary will have show limited source line information (e.g., through objdump or hpcstruct).
-However, it is possible to do the mapping with our load-classification data and the line map from the original binary.
+* Instrumentation: The instrumented binary (via DynInst) will show limited/no source line information using standard tools such as objdump or hpcstruct.
+However, it does contain some form of mapping from instrumented to origial code in original binary.
+It is possible to do the mapping with our load-classification data and the line map from the original binary.

 =============================================================================